 The mortgage market is led by four major state-owned commercial banks namely: Bank of China, China Agriculture Bank, China Construction Bank and Industrial and Commercial Bank of China.

-Following the upward trend, interest rates for Housing Provident Fund (HPF) loans.
+In the cities of Beijing, Shanghai, Qingdao, Hangzhou, and Guangzhou, buyers are now having difficulties getting Housing Provident Fund (HPF) loans.
 The HPF encourages workers to save a portion of their income to buy residential properties.
 Similar to Singapore’s scheme, when an employee registers with the HPF, the employer opens a bank account under the name of the employee.
 The employee contributes 5% of his monthly salary and the employer deposits the same amount.
 Employees can’t withdraw unless they retire, pass away, or leave, but can use the funds to purchase residential properties at below market rate loans from state-owned banks.

 The rental market in China is heavily regulated, and the system favours the landlord.
-The landlord is may get large payments for breaches of contract committed by the tenant.
+The landlord may get large payments for breaches of contract committed by the tenant.
 Although major cities have no rent controls, other smaller cities may have.